Eden Hazard & Real Madrid's 10 worst transfers of all time

-But after one successful year in France, Real bought him back for €23m, which has so far been repaid with a dismal goal return, and he is currently well down the attacking pecking order.
+But after one successful year in France, Real bought him back for €23m, which was a disaster and he left on a free transfer in 2023 after seven goals in five years.

 7) Klaas-Jan Huntelaar - €27m from Ajax, 2008

 The winter transfer market can be a bit of a minefield and Real found this out when they signed Klaas-Jan Huntelaar from Ajax in January of 2008.

 The Dutchman was enjoying a developing reputation as a talented poacher in his time at Ajax and actually performed okay at Real Madrid, scoring eight goals in 20 appearances.

 Though he never really had the opportunity to impress, Real Madrid jumped at the chance to cut their losses as after just a half-season in the Spanish capital, and he was moved onto AC Milan in August of 2009.

 6) Walter Samuel - €25m from Roma, 2004